IBM/cp4i-deployment-samples/products/bash/setup-atg-demo.md

   - Waits for APIC to be ready
   - Enables the api-manager-lur provider
   - Creates the "atg-org" organization
-  - Add the CS admin user to the org as an administrator
+  - Adds the CS admin user to the org as an administrator
   - Creates the "atg-cat" catalog
   - Publishes the bookshop API
   - Runs the bookshop client to create some initial traces